cojen/TuplDB/docs/2pc.md

 To avoid race conditions, the participants must only attempt to contact the leader of the coordinator's cluster.
 Before responding that a coordinator transaction is missing, the isLeader method must return true.
-It's possible to add an enhancement in which the transaction records the replication log position, and then a participant can accept a repsonse from a replica, if it's caught up.
+It's possible to add an enhancement in which the transaction records the replication log position, and then a participant can accept a response from a replica, if it's caught up.
 Note that the isLeader method doesn't return true unless fully caught up, and so this technique is free of race conditions.

-If the coordinator cluster was decomissioned for some reason, the polling participant won't get any response, and so the transaction is stuck.
+If the coordinator cluster was decommissioned for some reason, the polling participant won't get any response, and so the transaction is stuck.
 There's no best way to handle this situation, but the simplest thing to do is roll back and potentially break atomicity.
 An improved strategy involves contacting the other participants.
-If they're all available and also stuck, then the participant can commit an auxillary transaction which records a decision to commit.
+If they're all available and also stuck, then the participant can commit an auxiliary transaction which records a decision to commit.
 It then commits the original transaction.
-This auxillary state must linger until all participants have acknowledged and committed too.
-If some of the participants have been decomissioned, then their input isn't required.
+This auxiliary state must linger until all participants have acknowledged and committed too.
+If some of the participants have been decommissioned, then their input isn't required.

 A failure after step 4 requires that the coordinator continue its job to fully commit the